ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 .. literalinclude:: ../lbdex/cpu0_verilog/cpu0IIs.v

 The build-printf-stdarg-2.sh is for my PC setting.
-Please change this script to your lld installed directory and run static linker example code as follows,
+Please change this script to the directory of your lld installed to.
+After that run static linker example code as follows,

 .. code-block:: bash